 Nick Guttridge’s life as a photographer began during his time studying Product Design at London’s prestigious Central Saint Martins, a world leading centre for art and design.
-Following his graduation in 1997, Nick concentrated his work around recording interiors and exteriors for architects and designers, giving him wide recognition in the industry.
-Since 2014, Nick has been using his camera to provide an architectural take on dance photography, in which he captures compelling compositions by freezing motion.
+Nick often photographed projects at art school and following his graduation in 1997, it was a natural step to pick up the camera professionally.
+Nick concentrated his work around recording interiors and exteriors for architects and designers, giving him wide recognition in the industry.
+However, since 2014, Nick has been using his camera to provide an architectural take to dance photography, in which he captures compelling compositions by freezing motion.

 Growing up with architecture

 Coming from a family of architects with his grandfather designing hospitals and father running his own practice, Nick realised early on that he didn't have the stamina to be an architect.
 However, he wanted to creatively serve the designers and architects somehow.
 It was a natural step to start photographing architecture after graduating art school, whilst also being able to assist other photographers in the architectural community.

 During these beginnings, Nick realised that a more sensitive approach was required, with a more gentle eye.
 This inspired him to focus on responding to light, reflections, layers of transparency and movement in order to achieve an effective picture, qualities he brought to his dance photography much later on.

 Oihana Vesga performing at Yuko Shiraishi at Annely Juda Fina Art, London.

 After years of experience in architectural photography, Nick was given the chance to experience a new flair of creativity, when the opportunity arose to capture one of the most experienced dancers in London as part of an architectural comission.

 “I was introduced to dance photography through a commission in 2014 from Allies and Morrison Architects to photograph the new home for the prestigious dance company Rambert, just behind the National Theatre on London’s Southbank.